Meghan is slightly adrift on the facts and reality, Vanity Fair’s ex-editor says

 He admitted he had never heard of Meghan at the time and said “I have no idea who that is” but was told by Vanity Fair’s cover booker she merited a story “because she’s going to marry Prince Harry”.

-Meghan, meanwhile, posted a rare photograph of herself with her children, Prince Archie and Princess Lilibet on Monday.
+Meghan, meanwhile, posted a rare photograph of herself with her children, Prince Archie and Princess Lilibet on Monday, and also shared a collection of her style inspirations with purchase links.

 The picture on both her Meghan, and her As Ever, Instagram accounts showed five-year-old Archie cuddling his mother’s leg as she placed her arm around him, while also carrying three-year-old Lili in her arms as the youngster held a wicker basket in her hand in the garden setting.